workshopdemos/doggos-gse/README.md

 - Build the source code: `zowe endevor-bridge-for-git build execute --endevor-profile sample --endevor-instance ENDEVOR --endevor-subsystem DOGGOS --endevor-environment SMPLTEST --endevor-system GSECONF`.
 - Review the command output and the listings in the output directory.

+**Note: the building process may end up with no generation.
+It means that there were no changes in the source code, in that case, try to add some comment into it and rebuild it, just to trigger the build.**

 ### Run the program manually

 Please, use Zowe Explorer VSCode extension for this purpose.